January 30, 2013

-REVEREND AL SHARPTON, MSNBC HOST: Thanks, Chris, and thanks to you
+REVEREND AL SHARPTON, MSNBC ANCHOR: Thanks, Michael.
+And thanks to

 (BEGIN VIDEO CLIP)